 Preview of the weekend action in the NFL

-A woman poses for a picture during a NFL fan rally event in Regent Street, London, Saturday, Sept.
+In this file photo, a woman poses for a picture during a NFL fan rally event in Regent Street, London, Saturday, Sept.
 28, 2013.
-(AP Photo/Matt Dunham)
+(AP / Matt Dunham)

 Published Saturday, September 28, 2013 2:32PM EDT

 First place in the NFC North is at stake Sunday, and the Green Bay Packers will be nowhere in the vicinity.

 Instead, it's the Bears, one of seven 3-0 teams, against the Lions at Ford Field.
 A victory for Chicago would give it a stranglehold on the division through one-fourth of the schedule.

 The Bears have been impressive under new coach Marc Trestman, showing a knack for clutch plays on both sides of the ball.
 They have a league-high 11 takeaways, are making good decisions, and Devin Hester is averaging 38 yards a kickoff return.